Marda33/SkeuoCord/README.md

 *Theming the web app via extensions like Stylish and non-BandagedBD methods are fully compatible.*

+*SkeuoCord requires English to be the selected language for custom icon changes.
+If you are having issues with certain button icons not displaying, switch your client language to English.*

 *You can open the theme's CSS in any text editor to adjust text shadow intensity/color for both modes.*